Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-Here, we show that studying time evolutions, rather than time averages, provides clear signatures both for the regular and quantum chaotic dynamics revealing improved insight into the threshold behaviour.
-We study the time evolutions of expectation values, localisation measures, quantum chaos signatures, and simulation fidelities as a function of step size.
-In particular, regular/quantum chaotic dynamics before/after the threshold, such as observation/destruction of (quasi)periodicity in expectation values, enable identification of Trotterisation thresholds, even when they are not always clear from the time averages of dynamical quantities, especially for the simulation fidelities.
-Finally, we note that the dynamical quantities exhibit islands of non-chaotic behaviour (stable islands) inside the quantum chaotic regime, which we discuss in more detail in Sec.~\ref{Sec:stableIslands}.
+Here, we show that studying time evolutions, rather than time averages, provides clear signatures both for the regular and quantum chaotic dynamics revealing improved insight into the Trotterisation performance and threshold behaviours.
+We study the time evolutions of expectation values and simulation fidelities (along with other quantum chaos signatures in Appendix~\ref{App:otherSignatures}) as a function of step size.
+In particular, signatures of regular (quantum chaotic) dynamics before (after) the threshold, such as observation (destruction) of quasiperiodicity in expectation values, enable identification of Trotterisation thresholds, even when they are not always clear from the time averages of dynamical quantities, especially for the simulation fidelities.
+By analysing the full dynamics, we are also able to calculate the corresponding Fourier spectra for each of these quantities to better show both the pre-threshold quasiperiodicity and the different regimes of step-size dependence in the underlying frequencies.
+Finally, we note that the dynamical quantities exhibit islands of non-chaotic behaviour (stable regions) inside the quantum chaotic regime, which we discuss in more detail in Sec.~\ref{Sec:stableRegions}.

-Colour plots in Fig.~\ref{Fig:2_colorPlots}, with the time on (the left) y-axes and the step size on x-axes, show our results for the dynamical quantities given in the titles of each sub-figure.
+Colour plots in Fig.~\ref{Fig:3_FullDynamicsAndFT}~(a--f), with the time on (the left) y-axes and the step size on x-axes, show our results for the dynamical quantities given in the titles of each sub-figure.
 The black lines on the colour plots are the time average of the same quantities (averaged over the full time-axis), with their y-axes given on the right side of the figures (matching the corresponding colour bar axes).
+The colour plots in Fig.~\ref{Fig:3_FullDynamicsAndFT}~(g--l), with the frequency on y-axes and the step size on x-axes, show the Fourier transforms of the quantities plotted in Fig.~\ref{Fig:3_FullDynamicsAndFT}~(a--f), as given in the titles of each sub-figure.
+The white regions at large step sizes in Fig.~\ref{Fig:3_FullDynamicsAndFT}~(g--l) mark where the low sampling rates (Trotter step sizes) restrict the maximum frequency that can be resolved.